Welcome to the Official St. John the Baptist Church Website

 Linked Parish Prayer Reqests

-August Bassi, Morgan Beatty, Connie Brown, Gloria Case, Geneva Coit, Rick Coit, Robert Daugherty, Eve DeClercq, Phyllis Fehr, Rick Hardesty, Bev Hartsock, Roy Harrold, Mary Hirsch, Tom Hurley, Dorothy Kuntz, John Lawrence, Tina Mannix, Joni Mollet, Dawn O’Neill, Kathy Rakers, Bernadine Reynolds, Tierney Riddle, Marie Riegel, Jerry & Mary Ann Ryan, Jennifer Shane, Gwendolyn Twist, Sally Waite, Brett Willits, Karen Wisegarver, Randy Wright
+August Bassi, Morgan Beatty, Connie Brown, Gloria Case, Geneva Coit, Rick Coit, Eve DeClercq, Phyllis Fehr, Rick Hardesty, Bev Hartsock, Roy Harrold, Mary Hirsch, Tom Hurley, Dorothy Kuntz, John Lawrence, Katherine Lockwood, Tina Mannix, Joni Mollet, Dawn O’Neill, Kathy Rakers, Bernadine Reynolds, Tierney Riddle, Marie Riegel, Jerry & Mary Ann Ryan, Jennifer Shane, Gwendolyn Twist, Sally Waite, Brett Willits, Karen Wisegarver, Randy Wright.

 If you would like to be part of St. John the Baptist Prayer Chain or have a request for prayers, please contact the Church office.